shaunsaker/the-shell/README.md

 ### Setup Firebase

-1. _Manual Step_: Login to the Firebase cli
+1. Login to the Firebase cli

 ```
 cd ./packages/firebase